 The Thing about Sadness: It doesn't just disappear to make room for more.

-When you experience a life shattering tragedy, as long as you live, tears and sadness are just moments away at any given time.
+When you experience either continual tragic events or even a single, life shattering tragedy, as long as you live, tears and sadness are just moments away at any given time.
+I admit, you often do not realize it. . .until you very much do.

-It never leaves you, though you can be reasonable about it. . .work on channeling it and so forth.
+Thankfully, if you're tough, you can and will be reasonable about it. . .work on channeling it and so forth.

 You didn't keep it together.
-It didn't make sense, and you know folks do not understand.
+It didn't make sense, and you know folks should not have to understand, bear it or deal with it at all.

 One of many questions that took some years for me to answer happened to be: